 Shooting: It’s the obvious way your players are going to win a game.
 However, when accuracy is lacking and shots are being missed, it won’t matter how many times your team can gather up the ball.
 You don’t get points for trying; the ball needs to be going in the net.
 Basketball shooting drills are a must for improving the physical ability of your players, you must make sure they are improving their accuracy and ability to take a shot that goes in and doesn’t bounce off the rim.
 This is how your team is going to win the game.

-Here are seven basketball shooting drills that you can use to improve shooting accuracy while still presenting an appropriate physical challenge to players to increase their power, speed, and agility.
+Here are seven basketball shooting drills and training that you can use to improve shooting accuracy while still presenting an appropriate physical challenge to players to increase their power, speed, and agility.

 1. Around the Cones